tegami-lpr/xplane_importer/README.md

 - Handle lights.
 - Handle manipulator properties.

+### Warning:
+All imported triangles have their own set of dots (faces just separated from each other).
+And after importing there necessary select mesh and merge vertices (Mesh->Merge->By Distance).
+It will be fixed in future...

 ## License

 This software is licensed under a Creative Commons License Attribution-Noncommercial-Share Alike 3.0